Itheum/architecture-diagrams/live_whitepaper.md

 - The $ITHEUM token also plays the role of a Governance Token.
 There won't be any other, dedicated governance token in Itheum.
 This ensures that the $ITHEUM token has more utility in the Itheum ecosystem and that there also won't be a proliferation of bespoke governance and other tokens in Itheum - this boosts the user experience of the platform as it keeps things simple.
 - Voting is by `Quorum + Direct Democracy`
-- $ITHEUM holders can stake their tokens into the Governance contract and in turn, they will be able to vote on `proposals`
-- The weight of each user’s vote is proportionate to the number of tokens they have staked
+- $ITHEUM holders can stake their tokens into the Governance contract and in turn, $ITHEUM would allow holders to vote and determine future features, upgrades and/or parameters of the Itheum platform, or provide feedback, with voting weight calculated in proportion to the tokens staked.
+The right to vote is restricted solely to voting on features of the Itheum platform; it does not entitle $ITHEUM holders to vote on the operation and management of the Company, its affiliates, or their assets or the disposition of such assets to token holders, or select the board of directors or similar bodies of these entities, or determine the development direction of these entities, nor does $ITHEUM constitute any equity interest in any of these entities or any collective investment scheme; the arrangement is not intended to be any form of joint venture or partnership.
+After the Foundation DAO governance is fully launched, there will be no individual or corporate entity or other active promoter, sponsor, or group or affiliated party that maintains sole control over the Itheum platform.
-- Users can exist their stake anytime, but their vote will be withdrawn if they exit during an active voting round
+- Users can exit their stake anytime, but their vote will be withdrawn if they exit during an active voting round
 - `Proposals` can be decisions to `roadmap updates` or `changes to core platform parameters`
 - **Core Platform Parameters** can be tasks like `Update Quorum %`, `Approve new Data Coalition applications`, `Manage core Data Coalition parameters (min:max members / min fees to join)`, `Setting Harberger Tax rate on Coalitions managing Data NFTs`, `Manage Key-pool parameters for Personal Data Vault nodes (max / min / rotation / bonds)`, `Manage node parameters for Trusted Computation framework (max / min / rotation / bonds)` etc.
 - **Roadmap updates** are proposals to move the development roadmap future (see above in Roadmap methodology section)